charlesreiss/cs3130-website/labhw/ooo-exercise.md

     3   F D R I E W C

 complete the remaining rows of the table at the answer sheet linked above.

+You may assume that register values computed by previous instructions are available and that physical registers are free such that stages will not be delayed for missing previous register values or lack of available physical registers.